-- Tasked with the ultimate authority to interpret the Internal Revenue Code and settle disputes between taxpayers and the IRS - Supreme Court: The highest judicial authority and on the same level with the Internal Revenue Code with regard to authority - Court of Appeals: 13 Circuit Courts which is the next level of judicial authority
+- Tasked with the ultimate authority to interpret the Internal Revenue Code and settle disputes between taxpayers and the IRS - Supreme Court: the highest judicial authority; same authority level as the Internal Revenue Code - Courts of Appeals: 13 circuit courts; the next level of judicial authority

-Judicial Sources: The Courts
+Judicial Sources: The Courts (2)

-- Trial Level Courts: 3 trial level courts
+- Trial-level courts:

-- US District Court
+- U.S. District Courts

-- US Court of Federal Claims
+- U.S. Court of Federal Claims

-- US Tax Court
+- U.S. Tax Court

 - All courts apply the judicial doctrine of stare decisis, which means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction.
-The Tax Court applies the Golsen rule.
+The tax court applies the Golsen rule.

-Administrative Sources: The US Treasury
+Administrative Sources: The U.S. Treasury

-- Regulations: Treasury departments official interpretation of the Internal Revenue Code
+• Regulations: Treasury Department's official interpretation of the Internal Revenue Code

-- 3 Different Forms:
+• 3 Different Forms:

 - Final

 - Temporary

 - Proposed

-- 3 Different Purposes:
+• 3 Different Purposes:

 - Interpretative

 - Procedural

 - Legislative

-Administrative Sources: The US Treasury
+Administrative Sources: The U.S. Treasury (2)